-Below we give some examples of Service Monitoring in action, based on the experiences of our customers, and then we talk about how Service Monitoring can be used to ensure service quality throughout the whole IIoT supply-chain.
+Below we give some examples of Service Management in action, based on the experiences of our customers, and then we talk about how Service Management can be used to ensure service quality throughout the whole IIoT supply-chain.

-This is perhaps the classic use-case of Service Monitoring: If you buy connected devices as-a-service (e.g. EV chargers, or Smart Meters, or Pumps or HVAC units) then you need to know whether they are working and available to use, 24/7, understand their reliability and failure-modes, and put in place processes to deal with problems.
-Service Monitoring provides all of this.
+This is perhaps the classic use-case of Service Management: If you buy connected devices as-a-service (e.g. EV chargers, or Smart Meters, or Pumps or HVAC units) then you need to know whether they are working and available to use, 24/7, understand their reliability and failure-modes, and put in place processes to deal with problems.
+Service Management provides all of this.

-Your device will have some kind of power supply, and you’ll want to monitor its availability and quality, and Service Monitoring is the perfect tool:
+Your device will have some kind of power supply, and you’ll want to monitor its availability and quality, and Service Management is the perfect tool:

 - It could be high-power mains electricity (e.g. pumps and EV charging), in which case you want to prove that your DNO (Distribution Network Operator) is providing the specified voltage all the time, with very few outages.